Abbas ibn Ali: Birth and early life

 Abbas was born in Medina to Ali and Fatima bint Hizam ibn Khalid ibn Rabi'a, a woman from the Banu Kilab tribe.
-Abbas had three full brothers, named Abd Allah, Ja'far and Uthman.
+Abbas had three full brothers, named Abd Allah, Ja'far, and Uthman.
 Their mother Fatima thus became known as Umm al-Banin (lit. 'mother of the sons').
-Abbas' brothers were all killed in the Battle of Karbala just before him.
+Abbas's brothers were all killed in the Battle of Karbala just before him.
 Some sources refer to him as al-Abbas al-Akbar (lit. 'the elder/greater Abbas') to distinguish him from another son of Ali, named al-Abbas al-Asghar (lit. 'the younger/smaller Abbas').
-Abbas' date of birth is disputed.
-According to the Sunni historian Ibn Sa'd, he had not yet reached puberty when Ali was assassinated in 661, whereas some others have written that Abbas was thirty-four at that time.
+Abbas's date of birth is disputed.
+According to the Sunni historian Ibn Sa'd, he had not yet reached puberty when Ali was assassinated in 661, whereas others have written that Abbas was thirty-four at that time.
 The Shia scholar Bahr al-Ulum reports 4 Shaban 26 (15 May 647) as the birthdate of Abbas.
 Naturally, much of what exists in sources about Abbas is in connection to the Battle of Karbala.
+Most scholars record that Abbas was a teenage youth from the ages of 12–14 in 657.
+A few scholarly sources, particularly in the Shi'a tradition, cite that Abbas ibn Ali fought alongside his father and brother in the 657 Battle of Siffin, during which Abbas was a young teenager.
+The sources record that Abbas ibn Ali, alongside his brothers Muhammad ibn al-Hanafiyyah, Hasan, and Husayn, charged into the battlefield on a horse while concealing his face with a veil.
+It is said that he slew several enemies of the Umayyad forces led by Mu'awiya and fought with such bravery and valour that many soldiers of the opposing army thought that he was Ali himself, and were greatly intimidated by the young masked warrior.
+Upon witnessing his son fighting with such bravery and fearlessness, Ali is said to have called out to Abbas, "Return, my Ghazi."
+The word "Ghazi" is an epithet used almost exclusively to address Abbas ibn Ali, and it translates in Arabic to "a warrior who returns alive and victorious from the battlefield."
+Shia sources record that this is perhaps where the epithet of Abbas originated.